Historical Markers in Hill County, Texas

 Hill County Timeline

-This timeline provides a condensed summary of the historical journey of Hill County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Hill County, Texas.

 - 1853: Hill County established as one of the 36 original counties of Texas.